scottfrazer/mdtoc/README.md

 - Closing hashes are optional and do not need to match opening hashes in number; they are not part of title.
 - Trailing spaces in the title are not part of title.
 (All surrounding whitespace is stripped.)
 - `mdtoc` will ignore comments prefaced with `#` that occur in Markdown code blocks (<code>\`\`\`</code>).

+How did we build these rules?

+The [Daring Fireball](https://daringfireball.net/projects/markdown/) page is the closest thing that exists to a canonical syntax specification for Markdown.
+(The page is created and hosted by John Gruber, the original developer of Markdown as a language.)

+Because this page leaves some ambiguity, we also use the Sublime Text [MarkdownPreview](https://github.com/facelessuser/MarkdownPreview) tool as a basis for formatting rules.
+In development, this consists of inferring syntax rules from input/output testing of real .md headers rendered using MarkdownPreview.